GillianPlatform/Gillian/README.md

 - For using Gillian as a library to build your analysis tool, please follow [these instructions](https://gillianplatform.github.io/docs/start)
 - For Gillian-JS, please follow [these instructions](https://gillianplatform.github.io/docs/js/intro)
 - For Gillian-C, please follow [these instructions](https://gillianplatform.github.io/docs/c/intro)
-- For developing The Gillian Platform or playing with its code, please follow [these instructions](https://gillianplatform.github.io/docs/development/install)
+- For developing the Gillian platform or playing with its code, please follow [these instructions](https://gillianplatform.github.io/docs/development/install)

 # License